microsoft/onnxruntime/onnxruntime/python/tools/transformers/models/bart/README.md

 1. no_encoder (skip converting encoder)
 2. no_decoder (skip converting decoder)
-3, no_chain (skip cobining encoder/decoder with beam seach)
+3. no_chain (skip combining encoder/decoder with beam search)
 4. no_inference (skip final inference)

 ### All Steps